RescueSocial/Amber-Heard_Disinformation_Operations_Bots/- Study Case - Effects, Risks, Origins/ReadMe.md

  Through this folder, there can be an understanding of how multiple layers and companies are used in the private sector for social media and online, escalating and originating to in-person disinformation/influence operations.

 It's our interpretation that social media companies need to be encouraged through trusted sources to remove the operations, and that the high volume of abuse, coordination, bots, and influence operations to persecute Amber Heard will never end without connecting cybersecurity, advocacy, data science, and social network analysis together.
 It's automated, and 2021 to present was high volume as well, effectively destroying Amber Heard.
-The <a href="https://datasociety.net/library/data-voids/">Data Void</a> on her was exploited, where there was low amonts of data about her until these operations, effecitvely flooding it.
+The <a href="https://datasociety.net/library/data-voids/">Data Void</a> on her was exploited, where there was low amonts of data about her until these operations, effectively flooding it.

 Notice initial files on <a href="https://go.recordedfuture.com/hubfs/reports/cta-2019-0930.pdf">Private Sector Disinformation Operations</a> from Recorded Future and <a href="https://gadgets360.com/social-networking/news/devumi-a-firm-that-sells-fake-twitter-followers-to-be-probed-by-new-york-attorney-general-1805985">Devumi</a> bots - where public figures had millions of false followers.